This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen after knee replacement?

 You will be in the hospital 1 to 4 days.
 Do not get out of bed until your healthcare provider says it is okay.
 The physical therapist will help you walk the first day after surgery.
 When you walk the day after surgery, it helps decrease pain and improves the function of your knee.
-You may use crutches or a walker to walk.
-You will need physical therapy to teach you exercises.
-The exercises will help strengthen your knee and prevent stiffness.
+You may use crutches or a walker.
+You will need physical therapy to teach you exercises to help strengthen your knee and prevent stiffness.
 You may also need occupational therapy to teach you the best ways to bathe and dress.

 What are the risks of knee replacement?